emunozdc/pyranges_plot/README.md

 The parameter ``colormap`` is very versatile because it accepts dictionaries for specific coloring, but also Matplotlib and Plotly color objects such as colormaps (or even just the string name of these objects) as well as lists of colors.
-For example we can use the Dark2 Matplotlib colormap, even if the plot is based on Plotly:
+For example, we can use the Dark2 Matplotlib colormap, even if the plot is based on Plotly: